Joshua Tree National Park

 Entrance Fee: The park entrance fee will be $30 for a single-vehicle permit, good for 7 days.
 The entrance fee for motorcycles will be $25.
 The fee per person on foot or bicycle will be $15.

 Backcountry use is available, contact the park for more information.
 Vehicles are restricted

 • Camping fees vary by campground.

-• Keys Ranch Guided Walking Tour fees The tour costs $5.00 per person aged 12 and over and $2.50 for children 6 to 11.
-Children under six are admitted free.
+• Keys Ranch Guided Walking Tour fees The tour costs $10.00 per Adult.
 Closed in the summer.